-Our mission is to train a diverse group of intellectually gifted students to become physician-scientists and leaders in the global effort to preserve and restore human health.
+Our mission is to train and support a diverse community of dedicated students to become physician scientists who are able to integrate their scientific, clinical, and leadership skills to promote human health.

 Science and medicine on the Twin Cities campus

 The Medical Scientist Training Program (MD/PhD) at the University of Minnesota will prepare you for a career in academic medicine with a foundation designed to strengthen the connections between health care and scientific discovery.
 The Program’s goal is to facilitate your training in both clinical medicine and the full range of opportunities in biomedical research, spanning the biological and physical sciences to include epidemiology.

 The University of Minnesota Medical School has a long tradition of excellence in dual-degree programs in medical science.
 In 1984 the Program was officially designated as a dual degree program, and in 1988 was awarded an NIH Medical Scientist Training Program (MSTP) grant, which continues to this day.